CNMAT/OpenSoundControl.org/README.md

 * Project using OSC
 * Address space / schema that other people may like to copy or know about
 * Knowledge base item
+* Simple boilerplate template code that can be a starting point for OSC sending/receiving in various languages
 * ...

 Site editors will manually review form submissions and approve all